Eurydia/practice-python-cryptography/README.md

 # practice-python-cryptography

- A collection of python practices on cryptography and security.
+A collection of python practices on the topic of cryptography and security.